-In any type of decoration, you can not miss different types of candles.
-You will find them in many shapes, colors, and scents; within the candles with shapes, square candles are decorative and with a very special meaning.
+In any type of decoration you can not miss different types of candles.
+You will find them in many shapes, colors and scents; among the candles with shapes, square candles are decorative and with a very special meaning.
 Today we will talk about this type of candle and many more, with geometric shapes and different finishes.

-Geometric shapes are in fashion and appear in all kinds of decorations, both current and vintage decorations.
-You can see elements in boxes, lamps, armchairs, simple square candles, or any kind of geometric figure.
+Geometric shapes are in vogue and appear in all kinds of decorations, both current and vintage.
+You can see elements in boxes, lamps, armchairs, simple square candles or any kind of geometric figure.

-Today we bring you several ways to make candles with different results.
-They all have in common that they are geometric, and the finishes and shapes differ.
+Today we present you several ways to make candles with different results.
+They all have in common that they are geometric, and the finishes and shapes are different.
 We encourage you to make your own by choosing from these options or creating your own.

 - The square candles in the center of this tutorial represent the solidity and firmness of our actions and thoughts.
 Having one of these candles lit helps us to make calm and thoughtful decisions.

 - Pyramid candles are used in white magic.
 It is said that they represent a special force and are related to the Egyptian pyramids representing wisdom, love, intelligence, and wealth.